DevExpress-Examples/web-reporting-content-security-policy/README.md

 <!-- default badges end -->
 # Reporting for Web - Content Security Policy in Single-Page Applications (Angular, React, Vue)

 This repository contains sample Angular, React, and Vue projects with enabled Content Security Policy for DevExpress Reporting Components.
+Use this

+>[!Important]
+>Code in this example is not production-ready code.
+Use these projects as a testing playground, intended for experimenting with various CSP settings.

 A [Content Security Policy (CSP)](https://developer.mozilla.org/en-US/docs/Web/HTTP/Guides/CSP) is an additional layer of security built into most modern browsers.
 It allows the browser to recognize and mitigate certain types of risks, including Cross-Site Scripting (XSS) and data injection attacks.
 These attacks include, but are not limited to, data theft, page spoofing, and malware distribution.